isreednc/nudge/README.md

 - [label]: A label for the timer (optional).
 - [repeats]: The number of times to repeat the timer (optional).
 If not specified, the timer will repeat indefinitely.

+You can exit the timer program at any time by:

+- Pressing Ctrl + C in the terminal.
+- Typing quit in the command line.